redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD2-structure-of-unit-tests.markdown

-Okay, you have to implement the method getCatalogue() from your test case
+Okay, you have to implement the method getCatalogue() from your test case.

     public class Library {